Jday7879/cli_todo_jd/README.md

 A command line to do list with interactive menu

+## What is`cli-todo-jd`?

+This is a command line interface todo list.
+Once installed, there are two ways to interact with the list.

+### `todo-menu`

+Once installed us `todo_menu` to launch into the interactive menu.
+From here you can add, remove, list, or clear your todo list.
+Items in your list are stored (by default) as `.todo_list.json`.
+The menu does not currently support arguments to point to alternate file locations.

+### interacting with todo list without menu

+Alternatly you can interact directly using the following commands

+- `todo_add text --filepath optional_path_to_json` used to add an item to your list
+- `todo_remove index --filepath optional_path_to_json` used to remove item number `index`
+- `todo_list --filepath optional_path_to_json` used to view list
+- `todo_clear --filepath optional_path_to_json` used to clear list (prompts y/n to confirm)

 ## Getting started

 To start using this project, first make sure your system meets its